rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 ## :octicons-book-24: 1.
 Introduction

-This guide details the installation of **Telegraf**, a metric collection tool to be used in the **br-lab** laboratory.
-Telegraf supports various protocols and plugins for metric collection, allowing its integration with different systems and devices.
+This guide outlines the installation of **Telegraf**, a metrics collection tool that will be used in the **br-lab** laboratory.
+Telegraf provides support for various protocols and plugins for metrics collection, allowing its integration with different systems and devices.
 The installation uses Docker Compose to automatically provision the necessary services, ensuring a practical and efficient implementation in the laboratory environment.

 ---

 ## :material-network: 2.
 What is Telegraf?

-Telegraf is a highly configurable metric collection agent developed by **InfluxData**.
+Telegraf is a highly configurable metrics collection agent developed by **InfluxData**.
 It is compatible with a wide variety of protocols and plugins, which makes it possible to capture and process metrics from systems, devices, applications, and services in real-time.

 ### Main Components:

 1. **Telegraf**: Configurable data collection agent.
-2. **InfluxDB**: Time series database where Telegraf data will be stored.
+2. **InfluxDB**: Time-series database where Telegraf data will be stored.
-3. **Grafana**: Tool for visualizing and analyzing the collected data.
+3. **Grafana**: Tool for visualizing and analyzing collected data.
 4. **Chronograf**: Additional graphical interface for querying and analyzing data in InfluxDB.

 This architecture integrates metric capture, storage, and visualization, ensuring flexibility and efficiency in environment monitoring.